refactor-ring/monero-site/resources/developer-guides/daemon-rpc.md

 Outputs:

-* *connections* - List of all connections and their info:
+* *connections* -  array of Connection; List of all connections and their info:
   * *address* - string; The peer's address, actually IPv4 & port
   * *avg_download* - unsigned int; Average bytes of data downloaded by node.
   * *avg_upload* - unsigned int; Average bytes of data uploaded by node.